Within the framework of “Excellence initiative (IdEx), Université Paris Cité has established several interdisciplinary institutes.

 The Global Research Institute of Paris (GRIP) is an Interdisciplinary Initiative that includes both Global Studies and Global research in the social sciences and humanities, particularly working on North-South relations.

-Designed as a meta-network, the GRIP addresses all the strategic partners of Université de Paris by creating a highly visible scientific community focused on societal challenges linked to globalisation.
+Designed as a meta-network, the GRIP addresses all the strategic partners of Université Paris Cité by creating a highly visible scientific community focused on societal challenges linked to globalisation.

 The Person in Medicine Institute